soundpress/RulesOfNYC/docs/c01/index.rst

    (3) For Conran one and one-quarter (1 1/4) inch heads, 8.
 Risers shall not be located close to windows, properly protected from mechanical injury and freezing and shall be properly supported on foundations and by floor plates, clamps, couplings or approved hangers.

 (ee) Connections prohibited.
-No connections, such as for sill cocks, house service or hose outlets, shall be made with a sprinkler system riser or any part thereof except as provided for in § 10-02(l).
+No connections, such as for sill cocks, house service or hose outlets, shall be made with a sprinkler system riser or any part thereof except as provided for in 2 RCNY § 10-02(l).

 (ff) Air lock adjustment.
 Where gravity and pressure tanks feed through a common discharge pipe or "dead riser" to the foot of a riser and an air lock is likely to develop the discharge pipe of the gravity tank shall connect with the discharge pipe, or "dead riser," forty (40) feet below the bottom of the pressure tank.